vinsing09/Getting-and-Cleaning-Data/CodeBook.md

 # Getting and Cleaning Data Course Project CodeBook

-This file describes variables, data, and transformations performed to clean up the data.
+This file describes variables and transformations performed to clean up the data.

 A full description of original data is available at where was obtained: